sfu-natlang/glm-parser/docs/development.md

 ### Force-pushing safely

+**Note:** While it may be fine for other repositories (e.g. your own clones of this repository), we want to avoid force-pushing to this repository as much as possible.
+It is only acceptable when there is _no other option_ (e.g. if we need to remove any trace of a file), and even then, only with the permission of the owner/maintainer of the project.

 Force-pushing ensures the commits on the remote branch match what you have locally.
 This is only necessary if the two branches have diverged (git will